geodynamics/sw4lite/README.md

 To run
 ------

-If you compile sw4lite with OpenMP, you need to assign the number of threads per MPI-task by setting the environment variable OMP_NUM_THREADS, e.g.,
+To run sw4lite with OpenMP threading, you need to assign the number of threads per MPI-task by setting the environment variable OMP_NUM_THREADS, e.g.,
 ```
 setenv OMP_NUM_THREADS 4